MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 # Azure Function creation and configuration

-You can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
+You can skip most of this step if you choose to start from the Azure Function project we provide you, and publish it to Azure.
+If you choose to start from scratch however, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
 There you will be able to use the appropriate Functions template, and configure the CDS C# SDK's NuGet references, authentication, and target environment.

 ## Prerequisites